 14 Several Water Towns Are Close to the City

 Shanghai’s architecture is varied and colorful.
 Everything is here, from the medieval old city to elegant palaces, contemporary architecture, and high tech towers.
 The magic doesn’t end here.
-Some 100 km away from Shanghai, you will find a dozen water towns.
+Some 100 km (62 miles) away from Shanghai, you will find a dozen water towns.
 These are ancient cities and towns built along canals and rivers.
 The nicest ones still preserve their unique old houses and elegant bridges.
 Traditional boats roam around their canals, though now they take tourists instead of locals.
 The most beautiful water towns are Zhujiajiao, Qibao, Luzhi, and Fengjing.
 Just imagine getting out of a noisy metropolis and landing in a place where life seems to have stopped in no time.

 15 Shanghai Metro Is the World’s Second Largest